cityofaustin/Residential-Permitting/_project_steps/shed/consult.md

 ## How do I sign up for a free in-person consultation?

-All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review) located at 505 Barton Springs Rd., 78704.
+All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).

 There are two ways to sign up for your free 20 minute in-person consultation:

-* Sign up in person at the QLess Kiosk at the [Residential Plan Review](/residential/resources/contact/#residential-plan-review)
+* Sign up in person at the QLess Kiosk at the [Residential Plan Review](/residential/resources/contact/#residential-plan-review).
 * Or save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

 [Read more about how to sign up for a free 20 minute consultation.](/residential/residential-toolkit/sign-up-on-qless)